TikTok Says We Can Crisis-Proof Our Jobs. What If It's All A Lie?

 Take each day as it comes

-Catastrophizing is a slippery slope when you lose sight of what’s directly ahead of you.
-With so much uncertainty in the air, no one really knows what the next couple of months or years will look like.
+Catastrophising is a slippery slope when you lose sight of what’s directly ahead of you.
+With so much uncertainty in the air, no one really knows what the next couple of months or years look like.
 So try not to let yourself get swept up in the bigger picture.

 Take control of your finances

 Now is not the time to shy away from reality.
 Get clarity on how much you’re earning each month vs how much you’re spending.
-Are there any areas where you’re overspending, but you could be saving instead?
-Saving small amounts regularly is better than saving nothing at all and will help you feel in control of your finances.
+Are there any areas you’re overspending in, which you could instead be saving?
+Making small savings regularly is better than nothing and will help to keep you feeling like you are in control.

 Write a list